 This excludes processed foods and food that is high in trans-fats, processed sugars and preservatives.

 Sticking to an anti-inflammatory diet means consuming natural, fresh food since foods that are high in processed fats, sugars and preservatives tend to promote or exacerbate inflammation.

 Go for variety when choosing fruits and vegetables.
 Colorful berries which are high in antioxidants are great for fighting inflammation.

 The same is true for green leafy vegetables like kale and spinach, broccoli and cabbage.
 Nuts, olive oil, and natural sources of good fat like avocado are known for their anti-inflammatory properties.

 Salmon and tuna are great sources of protein that have omega-3 fatty acids, popular for their ability to stem the inflammatory response in the tissues.
-Omega-3 fatty acid based supplements like Omega XL are also an option.
+Omega-3 fatty acid based supplements like Fish Oil and Shark Cartilage, or more specifically, Omega XL are also an option.

 Fruits and vegetables are also great sources of fiber, which are useful in helping drive out toxins which otherwise could contribute to inflammation.

 An anti-inflammatory diet does not have to be bland and boring!

 Herbs and spices can help you enjoy various flavors while enjoying healthy meals.